U.S. judge won't dismiss Argentine central bank from bondholder case

-NEW YORK, Sept 25 (Reuters) - Argentina’s central bank lost a bid Wednesday to dismiss a lawsuit by bondholders seeking to hold it responsible for the country’s obligations on defaulted debt, in the latest victory for holdout creditors.
+NEW YORK (Reuters) - Argentina’s central bank lost a bid Wednesday to dismiss a lawsuit by bondholders seeking to hold it responsible for the country’s obligations on defaulted debt, in the latest victory for holdout creditors.

 U.S. District Judge Thomas Griesa in Manhattan rejected a motion by Banco Central de la República Argentina (BCRA) to dismiss a lawsuit by two bondholders seeking to have the central bank declared the “alter ego” of the South American country.